-Ten states already experience gun death rates that exceed their motor vehicle-related death rates.
-If current trends continue, the number of states where gun deaths outpace motor vehicles deaths will only increase.
+Twelve states and the District of Columbia already experience gun death rates that exceed their motor vehicle-related death rates.
+If current trends continue, the number of states where gun deaths outpace motor vehicles deaths will only continue to increase.